ChibiOS/ChibiOS/readme.txt

 - NEW: EFL driver and demo for STM32F3xx.
 - NEW: New unit test subsystem under /os/test.
 Now it is officially ChibiOS/TEST.
-- FIX: SMT32L4+ hangs in clock init when ADC or CLK48 use PLLSAI1 and PLLSAI1 is set to OFF (bug #1196).
 - FIX: Fixed ARMCMx port, MPU not enabled when PORT_ENABLE_GUARD_PAGES is set (bug #1195)(backported to 20.3.4)(TBP to 21.6.1).
 - FIX: Fixed removed incorrect ADCv4 checks for MONEN (bug #1194)